 Weil am Rhein train station is a 25-minute walk from the Vitra Campus.

 Alternatively, bus #55 will bring you there.
 If you are returning to Basel, take tram #8 from the station.

 Although not all of the art installations marking the way weren’t to my taste – most comprised wooden blocks painted in primary colours – the Rehberger Weg provides a great framework for a walk across two countries, and an excuse to take a peek at two very different art institutions

 - You can pick up a free, detailed route map from the friendly tourist information office at Bahnhof Basel SBB or the museum counter in Fondation Beyeler and on the Vitra Campus.

 - Alternatively, download a Rehberger Weg hiking map.

 - Download the 24 Stops app before setting off.
 This provides information about each waymarker and about the route.

 - There is very little shelter en route or an opportunity to top up drinking water.
 Bring plenty of sunscreen and water.

 Are there unusual walks that you have done?
 I’d love it if you could share your experience by leaving a comment below.
-And if you have found this post useful, I’d be very grateful if you could share it via your social media or pin it to your Pinterest board for future reference.
+And if you have found this post useful, I’d be very grateful if you could share it via social media.